pppd

 without fear of compromising the security of the server or the network

-addresses the peer may use, based on its authenticated identity (if
+dresses the peer may use, based on its authenticated identity (if any),

-any), and through restrictions on which options a non-privileged user
+and through restrictions on which options a non-privileged user may

 which permit potentially insecure configurations; these options are